Extract domains

 |---|

-Trust Flow As one of Majestic's trademarks, Trust Flow is a quality-based score represented by a numerical value between 0 and 100.
-Based on a manual review of the internet, Majestic has compiled a list of trusted seed sites.
-This process forms the foundation of Majestic’s Trust Flow metric.
-Sites closely connected to these trusted seed sites receive higher scores, while those with potentially suspicious links receive significantly lower scores.
-Citation Flow Citation Flow is a trademark of Majestic.
-Citation Flow is a metric used to measure the "link equity" or "influence" of a website or link, with a score range of 0 to 100.
-Citation Flow must be used in conjunction with Trust Flow.
-Together, Citation Flow and Trust Flow form Majestic’s Flow Metrics algorithm.
-Citation Flow represents an evolutionary leap from the ACRank metric, as it estimates the influence of a URL based on the number of websites linking to it.
-Not all links carry equal weight, and since strong links have a relatively greater impact on a URL’s influence, Citation Flow is based on a more advanced iterative mathematical logic compared to the previous ACRank metric.
-The term "backlink" translates to 「反向連結」 in Chinese, referring to "a link from another website pointing to your site."
-In English, it is sometimes also called an "Inbound Link."
-When writing articles and referencing related information or citing others’ work, adding a hyperlink pointing to the external website allows interested readers to visit that site.
-Such a hyperlink is considered a backlink for the linked website.
-Referring domains refer to the total number of domains from which a website’s backlinks originate.
-This differs from the total number of Backlinks.
-For example, if a website publishes 1,000 backlinks within a single domain, the Backlinks count would be 1,000, while the Referring domains count would be 1.
-This data reminds us that backlink distribution must prioritize diversity.
-Ref IPs and Ref Subnets are more stringent metrics for evaluating backlink quality than Referring domains.
-Ref IPs refers to the number of unique IP addresses from which backlinks originate, while Ref Subnets refers to the number of IP subnets from which backlinks originate.
-These two metrics more accurately reflect the independence and naturalness of backlink sources.
-Indexed URLs refer to the number of web pages indexed by search engines, while Crawled URLs refer to the number of web pages crawled by search engine spiders.
-These two metrics reflect a website’s visibility and health in search engines.
-The relationship between the number of Indexed URLs and Crawled URLs can help website administrators understand how well their site is being indexed by search engines.
-A significantly lower number of Indexed URLs compared to Crawled URLs may indicate content quality issues, while too few Crawled URLs may suggest crawlability obstacles.
+Majestic is the world's leading link data analysis platform, specializing in crawling and analyzing website backlink data.
+Its core strengths lie in its massive link index database and unique link quality evaluation system.
+As an important metric for measuring website authority and link quality, it has long been highly regarded by SEO professionals.
+1. Trust Flow is a trademark of Majestic, representing a score based on link quality, expressed as a numerical value between 0 and 100.
+Based on manual reviews of the internet, Majestic has compiled a list of trusted seed sites.
+This process forms the basis of Majestic's Trust Flow metric.
+Sites closely connected to these trusted seed sites receive higher scores, while sites that may have suspicious links receive much lower scores.
+2. Citation Flow is a trademark of Majestic, representing a score based on the quantity of backlinks, expressed as a numerical value between 0 and 100.
+Citation Flow is a metric used to measure the amount of "link equity" or "influence" a website or link possesses, with scores ranging from 0 to 100.
+Citation Flow is intended to be used in conjunction with Trust Flow.
+Together, Citation Flow and Trust Flow constitute Majestic's Flow Metrics algorithm.
+3. Backlink refers to a link from another website pointing to your website.
+In English, it is sometimes also referred to as an "Inbound Link."
+When writing an article and mentioning relevant information or quoting someone else's work, you might add a hyperlink pointing to their website, allowing interested readers to visit that site.
+Such a hyperlink is a backlink for that website.
+4. Referring Domains refer to the total number of unique domains from which a website's backlinks originate.
+This differs from the aforementioned Backlinks (total link count).
+If a website has 1000 backlinks from only a single domain, then the Backlinks count is 1000, while the Referring Domains count is 1.
+This data highlights the importance of diversifying your backlink profile across many different domains.
+5. Ref IPs and **Ref Subnets** are even more stringent metrics for evaluating backlink quality than Referring Domains.
+Ref IPs refers to the number of unique IP addresses from which backlinks originate.
+Ref Subnets refers to the number of unique IP subnets from which backlinks originate.
+These two metrics can more accurately reflect the independence and naturalness of backlink sources.
+6. Indexed URLs refer to the number of web pages from a site that are included in a search engine's index. **Crawled URLs** refer to the number of web pages that a search engine bot has crawled on the site.
+These two metrics reflect a website's visibility and health within search engines.
+The relationship between the number of Indexed URLs and Crawled URLs can help webmasters understand how a search engine is indexing their site.
+An Indexed URL count significantly lower than the Crawled URL count might indicate content quality issues on the site, while a very low Crawled URL count could suggest crawl barriers preventing the bot from accessing pages.